Perimenopause Mood Swings: Why You Feel Off

 When you understand all of this, the "you're just overreacting" framing becomes absurd.
 There is a documented, multi-system neuroendocrine transition happening, and your mood is part of how it shows up.

-Sleep Was the Biggest Single Factor
+Sleep Is the Biggest Single Factor

-Pure Encapsulations Magnesium Glycinate — 120mg Capsules
+Pure Encapsulations Magnesium Glycinate, 120mg Capsules

-Pure Encapsulations Magnesium Glycinate — 120mg Capsules
+Pure Encapsulations Magnesium Glycinate, 120mg Capsules

 Shop on Amazon →

-Blood Sugar Stability Was Bigger Than Expected
+Blood Sugar Stability Is Bigger Than Most Women Expect

 Strength Training, Again

 The same cluster of interventions that helps with brain fog, weight changes, and sleep also helps with mood.
 Strength training 2 to 4 times per week improves insulin sensitivity, reduces anxiety symptoms, and builds emotional resilience.
 The post-workout mood effect is real, and the cumulative effect over weeks is substantial.
+(I try to move every morning myself, mostly to stay ahead of the rest of the day, and even the lightest version of that habit has held up across busy seasons.)

 Ashwagandha for the Cortisol Piece

-Natgrown Ashwagandha KSM-66 600mg — Organic Stress and Mood Support
+Natgrown Ashwagandha KSM-66 600mg, Organic Stress and Mood Support

-Natgrown Ashwagandha KSM-66 600mg — Organic Stress and Mood Support
+Natgrown Ashwagandha KSM-66 600mg, Organic Stress and Mood Support

 Shop on Amazon →